LouisT/VidInfo/README.md

    [traileraddict.com](http://www.traileraddict.com/ "Title")

     1) API key required.
 See "bambuser" example at the bottom.
-    2) Disabled by default due to API changes, removals, or extended down time.

 NOTE: These now require xml2json. (https://npmjs.org/package/xml2json)

 More Information:
 ------
     (imdb.com)
+        IMDB does not have an API so use of a 3rd party API is required.
-        IMDB uses a 3rd party API.
-Please see http://mymovieapi.com/#notes for more information.
+        Please see http://www.omdbapi.com/ for more information.
     (facebook.com)
         Facebook requires an access token to be generated.
 The generator makes an access token that lasts for 60 days.
 You can revisit the generator to find out when your token will expire.